What Are Nootropics? Your Guide To The Best Brain-Boosting Nutrients

 You can't expect me to get through a list of herbs without mentioning at least one adaptogen.
 The leaves of the ginkgo biloba tree have been shown to be a powerful brain booster.
-Not only has this been shown to improve memory, but it can also alleviate stress by decreasing your stress hormone, cortisol.
+Not only has this been shown to improve memory5, but it can also alleviate stress by decreasing6 your stress hormone, cortisol.

 5. Panax ginseng

 You may have 99 problems, but curcumin has probably already solved 98 of them—and you can add improved cognitive performance to that list.
-This compound in turmeric has been shown to improve working memory with consistent long-term supplementation.
-Curcumin can also increase BDNF, reduce oxidative stress, and inhibit inflammatory cytokines.
+This compound in turmeric has been shown9 to improve working memory with consistent long-term supplementation.
+Curcumin can also increase BDNF10, reduce oxidative stress11, and inhibit inflammatory cytokines12.

 How to use nootropics.